rajarshimaitra/rust-nostr/VISION.md

 These servers don't need to follow any generic protocol.
 Can be implemented freely via any design.
 They just need to have a way to connect to clients and know when to notify them when something relevant to them has come.

 They are also censorship-resistant like nostr relay.
 If one goes down or stops working, anyone can spin up another one.
-Because they don't have to keep a historic record Switching from one server to another does not affect the overall flow of information.
+Because they don't have to keep a historic record, switching from one server to another does not affect the overall flow of information.

 These servers cannot exploit the data also because all they see is an encrypted blob of randomness, so they do not need to be highly secured.